Thornton-in-Craven railway station: History

-The station was built by the Leeds and Bradford Extension Railway and opened in 1848.
+The station was built by the Leeds and Bradford Extension Railway, opening in 1848.
 It was known simply as Thornton, with the in-Craven suffix added to the name in 1937.

 Situated on the edge of the village and below it, the station closed in 1970, along with the railway; it had previously avoided earlier closure proposals in 1959.

-The closure notice for the village's railway station was met with indifference; it was pointed out by residents that the bus service was frequent and reliable and the station was remote from the village.
+The closure notice for the village's station was met with indifference; it was pointed out by residents that the bus service was frequent and reliable, and the station was remote from the village.
 The service had also been poor in latter years, with just two eastbound and four westbound trains calling each weekday and no calls at all on a Sunday.

 The last trains ran on Sunday 1 February 1970, with the line closing the next day.
 The track through the station was lifted later that year and the main building on the westbound platform demolished by 1973.